If you are a new parent you may have recently learned – or are perhaps even in the middle of – a “wonder week”.

 To help you survive leap 1 it’s important to know what to expect.

-During leap one you can expect your baby to cry more often and become more clingy and cranky, no matter how well you and your partner may be caring for them.
+You can expect your baby to cry more often and become more clingy and cranky, no matter how well you and your partner may be caring for them.

 This is a totally normal symptom or side-effect of a development leap.